Komodo National Park: Flora and fauna

-For a period after 1995 the national park authority was supported by The Nature Conservancy (TNC), an American environmental organization.
+Management

+Komodo National Park (KNP) was set up as a Technical Implementation Unit of the Directorate-General of Forest Protection and Nature Conservation (PHKA), of the Ministry of Forestry.
+Its management is headed by the Komodo National Park Authority, in West Flores.
+Also in West Flores - but as a separate unit - is the Directorship of Conservation Areas.
+The Nature Conservancy (TNC, an American environmental organization), is director for the Coastal and Marine Program.

+The Nature Conservancy entered into a partnership with the Department of Forestry and Conservation (Perlindungan Hutan dan Pelastrian Alam/PHPA) in 1995, to manage the Komodo National Park for 25 years.

 A management plan was co-authored with TNC and implemented in 2000 to address problem of increasing resource exploitation, both marine and terrestrial.
 The plan was supported by the World Bank but faced objections from some local people and local NGOs who argued that they had not been consulted by the plan and would not share in the benefits.
 Most pressure on marine resources originates from fishing communities and commercial enterprises from outside the park.
 However, regulations and restrictions on resource use impact mostly on park residents, who have few options to make a living but rely on what the park has to offer.
 The provision of alternative livelihoods is part of the overall management strategy, but communities within the park are yet to benefit from appropriate measures addressing their needs.

 A non-profit joint venture company, PT Putri Naga Komodo (PT PNK), was established to operate tourist facilities in the hope of eventually making the park financially self-sustaining.
 PT PNK was partially funded by the TNC and the World Bank.
 After 5 years operation, in 2010 Putri Naga Komodo's (PNK) permit was compromised.
 After that, more illegal fishermen arrived as enforcement declined greatly following the exit of TNC which had helped fight destructive fishing practices.
 In early 2012, dive operators and conservationists found many desolate coral sites, reminiscent of grey moonscapes.
 Illegal fishermen continue to blast sites with 'bombs' in a process known as blast fishing.
 The fisherman use a mixture of fertilizer and kerosene in beer bottles as explosives, or use squeeze bottles to squirt cyanide into the coral in order to stun and capture fish.
 In the past two years more than 60 illegal fishermen have been arrested.
 One of the suspects was shot and killed after he tried to evade capture by throwing fish bombs at the rangers.